Generalized equipartition method from an arbitrary viewing angle: Generalization of equipartition method

 where following BDP13 we introduced a numerical factor 3 in the denominator of Eq.~\eqref{eq:Fp thick}.

 We solve Eqs.~\eqref{eq:nup}, \eqref{eq:Fp thin}, \eqref{eq:Fp thick} to obtain $\gamma_{\rm e}$, $N_{\rm e}$, and $B$:

 where we use the convention $Q_x = Q/10^x$ (cgs) except for the flux density $F_{\rm p,mJy}=F_{\rm p}/{\rm mJy}$.
-The emitting area is measured in units of a surface area of a sphere with a radius $R$ subtending a solid angle of $\pi/\Gamma^2$.
-We define an area filling factor following BNP13:
+The emitting area is measured in units of a surface area of a sphere with a radius $R$, subtending a solid angle of $\pi/\Gamma^2$.
+We define an area-filling factor following BNP13:

 A volume filling factor is also defined by measuring the emitting volume in units of a typical volume of a relativistic shell, i.e., a shell with a radius $R$, width $R/\Gamma^2$, and solid angle of $\pi/\Gamma^2$: